rticulus/dmac-studios/README.md

 -  Home and About page
 -  Contact Form
 - 	Members area with sign up/in
 -	 A floating navbar for easy reference to pages
 - 	Dropdown menu from the navbar.
 - 	Online registration and members site
 - 	Ability to book a service after sign up/in
 -  Sales area
 - 	Ability to cancel a booking before a given time
 - 	Video and ability to interact with video
 -	 A social page that interacts with external apps like YouTube, Facebook, instagram and a link to snapchat
 -	 A moving background
 -  Footer with Social Media

 #### For teachers and facilitators

 -	 A booking area
 -	 Scheduler/ Calendar
+-	 Query Form
--
+-  Download Resources

 #### 5. Surface